 Vero Beach pool business owner, husband arrested for defrauding customers

-The owner of a Vero Beach pool business and her husband have been arrested on charges related to taking money from customers, which police said with no intent to finish the job.
+The owner of a Vero Beach pool business and her husband have been arrested on charges related to taking money from customers with no intent to finish the job, police said.

 Amore Pools Inc., based in Vero Beach, has been in business for just over two years.
-But Florida Department of Law Enforcement investigators said they have already defrauded upwards of 150 customers out of at least $2 million.
+But Florida Department of Law Enforcement investigators said the company has already defrauded upwards of 150 customers out of at least $2 million.

 According to FDLE, investigators arrived at Chrystal and Brian Washburn's home Tuesday morning and arrested the couple, each on 16 felony counts related to money laundering, organized scheme to defraud, and identity theft, related to forging official documents, and insurance fraud.